 a.
 Click the close (X) button above the output on the right side of the screen.

-d.
-Browse to and select the “Nash letters” file that you downloaded earlier.
+c.
+Browse to and select the “Nash letters” file that you downloaded earlier to your local machine.

 d.
 Click Test.